All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Walk after meals, not before: Walking 15-20 minutes after a meal improves blood sugar regulation and can reduce the post-meal nausea some GLP-1 patients experience.
 If you walk before eating, keep the intensity low to avoid lightheadedness.

-Adjust for weather: Extreme heat increases dehydration risk, which is already elevated on GLP-1 medication.
+Adjust for weather: Extreme heat increases dehydration risk, which is already improved on GLP-1 medication.
 In summer, walk early in the morning or in the evening.
 In cold weather, dress in layers and warm up with a few minutes of easy walking before picking up the pace.

 Frequently Asked Questions